Everything

 Last updated: February 20, 2009 at 6:17 pm (CST)

-This is nothing special, just a text viewer for the DS.
+Text viewer for the DS.
 Makes use of a full touchscreen interface, persistent text bookmarking through SRAM, low power mode, and multiple file support with clean GUI for selecting.
 Uses a 5-pixel-width subpixel font to allow greater text density than standard 8-pixel tile fonts.

 Download: ds_textviewer.zip